Olympic1/L-Tech/GameData/LTech/README.md

 L-Tech Sciencific Industries is a mod designed to add to the career mode of Kerbal Space Program by providing new ways to generate science, aswell as experimenting with new device types.

+Thanks to the following for answering my request for some new models:
+	SuicidalInsanity for a new Skylab, science container & sample return bin.
+	Angel-125 made new models for the tanks to hold the resources CoboltWolf for several science parts

 [![][shield:ksp]][site:ksp]
 [![][shield:ckan]][thread:ckan]
 [![][shield:mit]][file:license]